iltommi/qdb-documentation/source/faq.rst

 No. If you feel like it, you can build a petabyte datacenter with it!

-Is wrpme open source?
+Is quasardb open source?
 ========================

 No.

-Does wrpme use open source libraries?
+Does quasardb use open source libraries?
 ==========================================

 Yes it does!
 Here is the list as of August 2011: